paperless-ngx/paperless-ngx/docs/setup.rst

     .. code:: bash

-        # This collects static files from paperless and django.
-        python3 manage.py collectstatic --clear --no-input

         # This creates the database schema.
         python3 manage.py migrate

-        # This creates the translation files for paperless.
-        python3 manage.py compilemessages

         # This creates your first paperless user
         python3 manage.py createsuperuser